pypeaday/pype.dev/pages/blog/olivet-mens-group-james-2023.md

     flower of the grass he will pass away.
 11 For the sun rises with its scorching heat and withers the grass; its flower falls, and its beauty perishes.
 So also will the rich man fade away in the midst of his pursuits.

+## July 15

+> Missed several meetings due to unfortunate travel circumstances

+!!! scripture "James 3:13-18"

+    13 Who is wise and understanding among you?
+By his good conduct let him show his works in the meekness of wisdom.
+14 But if you have bitter jealousy and selfish ambition in your hearts, do not boast and be false to the truth.
+    15 This is not the wisdom that comes down from above, but is earthly, unspiritual, demonic.
+16 For where jealousy and selfish ambition exist, there will be disorder and every vile practice.
+17 But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.
+18 And a harvest of righteousness is sown in peace by those who make peace.

+    The Holy Bible: English Standard Version (Jas 3:13–18).
+(2016).
+Crossway Bibles.

+## December 16

+!!! scripture "James 5:13-20"

+    13 Is anyone among you suffering misfortune?
+He should pray.
+Is anyone cheerful?
+He should sing praise.
+14 Is anyone among you sick?
+He should summon the elders of the church and they should pray over him, anointing him with olive oil in the name of the Lord.
+15 And the prayer of faith will save the one who is sick, and the Lord will raise him up, and if he has committed sins ⌊he will be forgiven⌋.
+16 Therefore confess your sins to one another, and pray for one another, so that you may be healed.
+The effective prayer of a righteous person accomplishes much.
+17 Elijah was a human being with the same nature as us, and ⌊he prayed fervently⌋ for it not to rain, and it did not rain on the land for three years and six months.
+18 And he prayed again, and the sky gave rain and the earth produced its fruit.
+    19 My brothers, if anyone among you should wander away from the truth and someone turns him back, 20 he should know that the one who turns a sinner back from the error of his way will save that person’s soul from death, and will cover over a great number of sins.